phaserjs/template-importmap/README.md

 ## Deploying to Production

-In order to deploy your game, you will need to upload *all* the content of the folder to a public facing web server.
+In order to deploy your game, you will need to upload *all* the content of the folder to a public-facing web server.

 ## Join the Phaser Community!

 We love to see what developers like you create with Phaser!
 It really motivates us to keep improving.
-So please join our community and show-off your work 😄
+So please join our community and show off your work 😄

 **Visit:** The [Phaser website](https://phaser.io) and follow on [Phaser Twitter](https://twitter.com/phaser_)<br />
 **Play:** Some of the amazing games [#madewithphaser](https://twitter.com/search?q=%23madewithphaser&src=typed_query&f=live)<br />